 - The entirety of Clint City from Urban Rivals.

-- Dragon Age: Origins has Dust Town, the home of the casteless dwarves, in the dwarven city of Orzammar.
+- Dust Town, the home of the casteless dwarves, in the dwarven city of Orzammar.
 Practically enforced by Orzammar's rigid caste system.
+Most residents resort to crime to survive, and if you you pick the Origin that starts there, that's exactly what you're doing.

 - The elven alienage in Denerim also counts.
 It is isolated from the rest of the city and consists largely of run-down buildings.